 You can work with your doctor to come up with a screening schedule that is right for you.
 For example, you might take the following steps:

-- If you have a family history of ovarian cancer, begin annual screening at age 25, including pelvic exams by a gynecologist, annual pelvic ultrasound with an intravaginal probe, and blood tests for a special protein called CA-125.
+- Begin annual screening with pelvic exam by a gynecologist by age 25.
+Between ages 30 and 35, consider ovarian cancer screening with annual pelvic ultrasound with an intravaginal probe and blood tests for a special protein called CA-125.
 Consider participating in a clinical trial evaluating newer methods of early detection.

 - Have a clinical breast exam every 6 months, and examine your breasts monthly.